Paget's disease of the nipple

 - have had a type of benign (non-cancerous) breast disease before – certain types of benign breast disease may be associated with an increased risk of breast cancer, but this is only seen in a very small number of women

-- are overweight – particularly if you've been through the menopause (you can use the BMI healthy weight calculator to find out whether you're overweight or obese)
+- are overweight or living with obesity, particularly if you've been through the menopause (you can use the BMI calculator to check if you're a healthy weight)

 - drink a lot of alcohol – your risk can increase with the amount of alcohol you drink